Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 What is parametric auto insurance in simple terms?

-Parametric auto insurance pays you a fixed amount automatically when a predefined event happens — like a hailstorm of a certain size or a crash detected by your car's sensors.
+Parametric auto insurance pays you a fixed amount automatically when a predefined event happens — like a hailstorm exceeding a certain stone size or a crash detected by your car's sensors.
 Unlike traditional insurance, there's no damage inspection or claims adjuster involved.
 The payout is triggered by objective data, and the amount is agreed upon before the policy starts.
 Think of it as an automatic financial safety net that fires the moment conditions are met.

 What is "basis risk" in parametric insurance, and should I be worried?